 Stakeholders at the summit highlighted the need for a countercyclical approach to health spending, stressing the need to increase spending in the health sector in times of crisis.
 They also advocated for the removal of inefficient subsidies in other sectors (such as the recently removed oil subsidies) and redirecting them to health; tackling health system inefficiency; adopt a centralized strategic purchasing model and set up a health trust fund.

-Conversations generated from the round table talks will be turned into a communiqué and a policy statement, which will be given to key health stakeholders on the main 20-years event, scheduled for mid-2022.
+Conversations generated from the round table talks will be turned into a communiqué and a policy statement, which will be given to key health stakeholders in the country, in the course of 2022.